CtrlK

 Suggestions

-Add specific concrete actions to improve specificity, e.g., 'Enforces RAII, smart pointer usage, const correctness, type safety, and resource management patterns from the C++ Core Guidelines.'
+Add specific concrete actions or guideline areas, e.g., 'Enforces RAII, smart pointer usage, const correctness, bounds safety, and lifetime management rules.'

 DimensionReasoningScore